Mansi-Kulkarni12/Tic-Tac-Toe-Python/README.md

 # 🎮 Tic Tac Toe - Python (Tkinter)

-This is a simple but fully functional **Tic Tac Toe** (Noughts and Crosses) game developed using **Python** and the **Tkinter** GUI library.
+This is a simple but fully functional **Tic Tac Toe** game developed using **Python** and the **Tkinter** GUI library.
 The game features a clean interface, score tracking, and allows two players to compete turn by turn.

 ---